Ultimate Guide to Toxin-Free, Clean Drinking Water at Home

 Clean Drinking Water at Home

-I’ve thrown out all my chemical-filled household cleaners and now I make my own all-natural DIY cleaners instead.
-I no longer use toxic candles and air freshener and instead use essential oils to make my home smell good.
+I’ve thrown out all my toxin-filled household cleaners, and now I make my own all-natural DIY cleaners instead.
+I no longer use toxic candles and air fresheners—instead, I use essential oils to make my home smell good.

-And honestly, I could go on and on sharing all the different ways I have successfully ditched many of the toxins in my home but I still have a long way to go.
+Honestly, I could go on and on, sharing all the different ways I have successfully ditched many of the toxins in my home, but I still have a long way to go.

-Because there are literally toxins lurking everywhere.
-That’s just the world we live in.
-And one thing that can be highly toxic that most people consume everyday is water.
+Because there are literally toxins lurking everywhere—that’s just the world we live in.
+And one thing that can be highly toxic and that most people consume every day is water.

 Much of the earth’s water has been contaminated.
-So if you consume tap water or well water or even filtered water (more about that below) you are more than likely also consuming lead, nitrates, glysophate, trihalomethanes, and more!
+So, if you consume tap water, well water, or even filtered water (more about that below), you are more than likely also consuming lead, nitrates, glyphosate, trihalomethanes, and more!

 (This post may contain affiliate links.
 Read my full disclosure statement here.)